shellrow/nrev/README.md

 - Stable JSON reports for downstream tooling
 - Phase timings for resolution, discovery, scanning, and follow-up probes

+JSON reports carry an explicit `schema_version`.
+Enum values use stable `snake_case` names so reports can be consumed without depending on Rust type names.
+File output is written atomically to avoid leaving a partial report.
+TLS and QUIC certificates are observed rather than trusted; reports mark `certificate_validation` as `not_performed` and must not be used as a trust decision.

+## Operational safety

+Only scan systems you own or are authorized to assess.
+Target expansion is limited to 65,536 unique addresses and 1,000,000 endpoint assignments per invocation so an accidental IPv6 network or target/port Cartesian product cannot exhaust memory.
+Split larger authorized inventories into task files and separate invocations.

 ## External Data

 `--data` accepts: